 Try this recipe for starters

-1 Part Organic White Rice -to- 5, 6 or 7 Parts Water – usually rice is made using 1 part rice to 2 parts water.
-Bring water to a boil, then down to the lowest simmer.
+1 Part Organic White Rice -to- 5 Parts Water – so, 1 part rice to 5 parts water (1/4 cup of rice to 1 1/4 cups of water).
+Bring rice and water to a boil, then down to the lowest simmer.
 Cook 2-4 hours on the stove with lid on the pot.
-If using a crock pot, congee can be left cooking overnight to provide a nourishing breakfast.
+To provide a nourishing breakfast, a crock pot may be used to cook congee overnight.
+Set the crock pot on low for 8 hours.

 There is much you can add to congee for various health benefits.
 For example, rich in nutrients of vitamin C and calcium, and sweet, astringent and cold in therapeutic nature, persimmon enters the lung, spleen and stomach meridians.
 Directing stomach Qi downward, it treats epigastric pain, hiccups and belching, mouth ulcers and high blood pressure.
 Persimmon fruit (much like loquat, lily bulb, and fig) engenders essential Yin fluids which moisten the lungs and help to treat dry, painful throat.
 Fortifying the spleen, Persimmon also treats dysentery and some lower G.I. bleeding.